-It is no secret that online classes have become incredibly popular around the world.
+It is no secret that online classes have become incredibly popular in recent years.
 They have grown from one or two classes at a few institutions to entire degree programs and online-only universities.
-But there are a few downsides to online learning, the main one being that the student generally never has face to face contact with their classmates or professors.
+While there are definitely benefits to online-only classes, there are also some downsides – including the inability to meet your classmates or professors face-to-face.

 This is where “hybrid classes” come in.

 What Are Hybrid Classes?